Skip to main content

 What is Prompt Chaining?

-Prompt chaining involves decomposing a complex task into a series of interconnected prompts.
-Each prompt addresses a specific subtask, and the output from one serves as the input for the next.
-Out of all the existing Agentic AI workflows (which we'll take a look later on), this one is the simplest one.
+Prompt chaining decomposes a complex task into a series of interconnected prompts.
+Each prompt tackles a specific subtask, and the output from one feeds directly into the next.
+Of all the agentic AI workflows (which we’ll explore later), this one is the simplest.

 Why Use Prompt Chaining?

-• Enhanced Accuracy: By focusing on one subtask at a time, the AI can provide more precise outputs.
+• Enhanced Accuracy: focusing on one subtask at a time produces more precise outputs.

-• Improved Interpretability: Each step's output can be examined, making it easier to understand the AI's reasoning.
+• Improved Interpretability: each step’s output can be examined, making the AI’s reasoning transparent.

-• Modularity: Subtasks can be modified or replaced independently, offering flexibility in workflow design.
+• Modularity: subtasks can be modified or replaced independently, giving you flexibility in workflow design.

 Implementing Prompt Chaining

-• Sequential Execution: Run each prompt in order, feeding the output of one as the input to the next.
+• Sequential Execution: run each prompt in order, feeding the output of one as input to the next.

 Practical Example: Generating a social media post based on a press release